fanglingsu/vimb/keybindings.md

 : Opend the Web Inspector for current page.

 g-i
-: Set cursor to the first editable element in the page and switch to insert mode.
+: Set cursor to the first editable element in the page and switch to Input Mode.

 ctrl-z
-: Switch vimb into pass-through mode.
+: Switch vimb into Pass-Through Mode.

-### command/hint mode
+### Command/Hint Mode

 tab
 : Complete different sources in the inputbox or focus next hint if hinting is